SymbioticLab/gaiasim/README.md

 This script creates a Mininet host for each node in the topology and adds a Controller host (named "CTRL") to the topology.
 Each created host is also given its own switch.
 Switches assigned to certain hosts are then linked together according to the edges specified in by the gml file.

 NOTE: The default Mininet installation does not support large link bandwidths.
-To support large link bandwidths (e.g., 10 Gpbs), one should use the custom Mininet repo found here: https://github.com/jackkosaian/mininet.
+To support link bandwidths greater than 1 Gbps, one should use the custom Mininet repo found here: https://github.com/jackkosaian/mininet.
 If you use the setup script mininet/install.sh, this should already be handled for you.

 #### Current Limitations
 Currently, the Controller has a direct connection to all hosts, which is unrealistic.